osule/e2e-ci-tests/README.md

 # Setup E2E Tests in Github CI

+There are two workflows in this project.

+- `first-widget.yml`
+- `second-widget.yml`

-The e2e workflow consists of 2 jobs:
+Both workflows consists of 2 jobs:

 - build-and-push-image-job